doug-martin/it/readme.md

   * isString - assert that a value is a String
   * isUndefined - assert that a value is undefined
   * isUndefinedOrNull - assert that a value is undefined or null
-  * isPromiseLike - assert that a value is Promise like (contains the funtions "then")
+  * isPromiseLike - assert that a value is Promise like (contains the funtions "then", "addErrback", and "addCallback")
   * isFunction - assert that a value is a function
   * isNull - assert that a value is null
   * isNotNull - assert that a value is not null